MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

 - **Datetime (`datetime.datetime`):** I mock this to get a consistent timestamp (for the `processed_at` field) in the tests, making it easier to check the output.

-Inside the test file, `tests/test_threat_normalizer.py`, I've included sample JSON data that looks like the typical input we would get from AlienVault and VirusTotal.
+Inside `tests/test_threat_normalizer.py`, I've included sample JSON data that mimics typical input from AlienVault and VirusTotal.

 #### Running the Tests